-Our Sulawesi (Celebes) Kalossi Toraja comes from within the Sesean Mountains in the southern Tana Toraja and North Toraja Regencies of this massive Indonesian island province.
-Farmers here have many conditions suitable for arabica, including volcanic soil, and thick forestation that protects coffee plants and maintains moisture.
+Our Sulawesi Kalossi Toraja coffee comes from within the Sesean Mountains in the southern Tana Toraja and North Toraja Regencies of this massive Indonesian island province.
+Sulawesi Kalossi Toraja growers have many conditions suitable for arabica, including volcanic soil, and thick forests that protect their coffee plants and maintain moisture.
 The area is a main production center of arabica, where a number of small family farms grow and process their own typica and catimor cherries, and use the traditional wet hulled or semi-washed processing method before handing them off to local community collectors.
 As is tradition throughout Sulawesi and Sumatra, the collectors then transport the harvest to a central dry mill for final preparation, sorting and ultimately exportation.
 Kalossi is the name given to the nearby market town, where coffee exchanges and trade have historically been done.
+This Sulawesi Kalossi Toraja cups clean, sweet and slightly earthy.
+It has a heavy body, low acid, and notes of pepper.

 Formerly known as a Celebes or Dutch Celebes, the island was governed as a colonial property of the Dutch East Indies up until 1945 when Indonesia declared its independence.
 The Dutch originally captured Celebes from Portuguese settlers in the mid 1600s, but it is disputed whether the Celebes etymology is either Dutch or Portuguese in origin.